djoepramono/scala-playground/docs/case-class.md

 - it can be pattern matched
 - it can be instantiated without `new` syntax

-This is extremely useful in data modeling world when you are doing performing an operation on a specific data structure.
+This is extremely useful in data modeling world when you are performing an operation on a specific data structure.
 You can break down data into pieces with traits and abstract classes.